Ending aid dependency in Malawi

 Wilson Chawaza-Phiri is Head of Community Development and Social Development Programmes at Lilongwe Technical College, in which capacity he devised and ran the baseline survey prior to the Foundation’s launch.

-Makela Thula is an experienced economist and researcher who has worked for the Reserve Bank of Malawi for almost a decade.
-He is currently on secondment to the Economics Association of Malawi where he is Executive Director.
+Makela Thula is an economist and researcher who has worked for the Reserve Bank of Malawi for almost a decade working for a time on secondment to the Economics Association of Malawi where he was Executive Director.
+Maleka is currently studying for an economics doctorate.

 Parker Banda was for several years the Acting Traditional Authority (paramount chief) representing all of the 50 villages of Malenga Mzoma, during which time he facilitated the launch of the Foundation.
 A farmer and businessman, he lives in Chituka village.